tensorwerk/hangar-py/docs/concepts.rst

 ####################

-This document provides a high level overview of the problems hangar is designed to solve and introduces the core concepts for begining to use Hangar.
+This document provides a high level overview of the problems hangar is designed to solve and introduces the core concepts for beginning to use Hangar.

 ***************
 What Is Hangar?